effectivecore/core/readme.md

 arrays.

-After parsing "*.data" files, the result is converted to PHP code (single tree of objects — instances of class-patterns), after which it's saved to files "dynamic/cache/cache-*.php" separately for each kind of entity, as shown in the example below:
+After parsing "*.data" files, the result is converted to PHP code (single tree of objects — instances of class-patterns), after which it is saved to files "dynamic/cache/cache-*.php" separately for each kind of entity, as shown in the example below:
 - dynamic/cache/data--blocks.php